daniela0321/flare-docs/Content/design-systems.md

 **Design and Build**

 * **Create design and content guidelines**.
-For example, the visual design language is made up of the distinct components that you’ll use to construct your digital product: colours.
-Typography, sizing and spacing, and imagery.
-Depending on your specific needs, you might consider including additional categories such as motion or sound.
+For example, the visual design language is made up of the distinct elements that you’ll use to construct your digital product: colours, typography, sizing and spacing, imagery, possibly motion or sound.

 * **Create a UI/pattern library**.
 This step looks at the actual components of your UI - that means every button, form, modal, and image you will need.
 Divide the different UI elements into categories such as elements, components, regions, and layouts.

 * **Document what each component is and when to use it**.
 Documentation and standards are what separate a pattern library from a true design system.
 Document everything in your design system by defining what the component is and when you should use it.
-Remember to assign unique identifiers for the components.

 * **Create a process for utilisation and continuous development**.
 What happens for example when the horizontal tabs component gets a bug fix?
 Establish these processes for contribution and bugs, and create feedback loops, to ensure ongoing success of the design system.
 Make sure you improve, not worsen, the workflow for designers and engineers.